iadod/iadod.github.io/_posts/2021-07-25-See-Maxwells-Demon.md

 Predetermined locations require energy to maintain.

-The difference hinges on weather or not there is perfect memory of the stochastic framework.
+The difference hinges on wether or not there is perfect memory of the stochastic framework.
 If not, much energy is needed to compute search and retrieve.
 In a computer analogy: one is RAM and the other is disk.

 I don’t know which data storage mechanism is more efficient.